amanlai/stack-overflow-answers/pure-python/multiple-inheritance/readme.md

 > ```none
 > TypeError: __init__() missing 1 required positional argument: 'notes'
 > ```
 > Or what I am doing wrong here?
-Also, I have already tried `super()` in WorkingStudent class but it calls only the constructor of the first passed class. i.e in this case `Student`.

 Instead of explicit classes, use `super()` to pass arguments along the mro:
 ```python